kyg0910/kyg0910.github.io/_pages/Service.md

 - International Journal of Computer Assisted Radiology and Surgery (3)
 - Journal of the Korean Statistical Society (2)
 - Journal of Computing Science and Engineering (3)
+- Journal of Statistical Theory and Practice (1)

 ### Conference (year)
 - Conference on Neural Information Processing Systems (2026)